Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 Here is a `class definition <https://github.com/Olivier-Boudeville/Ceylan-WOOPER/blob/master/examples/class_Cat.erl>`_, and here is an example of `code using it <https://github.com/Olivier-Boudeville/Ceylan-WOOPER/blob/master/examples/class_Cat_test.erl>`_.
 That's it!

-Now, let's discuss a bit more in-depth of these subjects.
+Now, let's discuss these subjects a bit more in-depth.

 Motivations & Purpose